g2384/Life-In-The-UK/Facts.md

 ### Domestic violence

 - In the UK, brutality and violence in the home is a **serious crime**.
-Anyone who is violent towards their partner – whether they are a man or a woman, married or living together – can be prosecuted.
+- Anyone who is violent towards their partner – whether they are a man or a woman, married or living together – can be prosecuted.
 - Any man who forces a woman to have sex, including a woman’s husband, can be charged with **rape**.
 - It is important for anyone facing domestic violence to get help as soon as possible.
 A solicitor or Citizens Advice can explain the available options.
 In some areas there are safe places to go and stay in, called **refuges** or **shelters**.
-The 24-hour National Domestic Violence Freephone Helpline on 0808 2000 247 at any time, and its voicemail service allows callers to leave a message to be called back.
+- The **24-hour National Domestic Violence Freephone Helpline** on 0808 2000 247 at any time, and its voicemail service allows callers to leave a message to be called back.
 You can find out more by visiting its website on www.nationaldahelpline.org.uk.
-Alternatively, you can try the Women’s Aid website on https://www.womensaid.org.uk.
-In an emergency, you should always call the police, who can also help you to find a safe place to stay.
+Alternatively, you can try the **Women’s Aid** website on https://www.womensaid.org.uk.
+In an emergency, you should always call the **police**, who can also help you to find a safe place to stay.

 ### Female genital mutilation